BSharmi/DPM-LGCP/README.md

 source("script_run_Neal_alg3.R")

 ### Simulation case study –
 •	Three 1D non-homogeneous Poisson processes with Log-Gaussian intensity were generated.
 Next, binding site locations of twenty transcription factors were simulated by drawing independent samples from these non-homogeneous Poisson processes.
-In Figure 1A, the solid curves denote the true intensities.

 •	Using the simulated binding site locations, we applied the clustering algorithm.
 The TFs were randomly assigned to any cluster at initializations.
 The results are shown after ten iterations –
   - initial error rate: 0.39
   - estimation error rate: 0